MotorolaSolutions/eventhub-stream-proxy/README.md

 # Azure EventHub Stream Proxy
-A gRPC service to proxy (broadcast) stream of event from Azure EventHub to multiple clients.
+A gRPC service to proxy (broadcast) stream of events from Azure EventHub to multiple clients.

 ## How it works